hesansadeghi/Streaming-Top-Video/README.md

 2. Open the project in Android Studio

-3. Set your API base URL and API key

-4. Run the app ✅
+3. Run the app ✅